lmas/thesis/thesis.typ

 _Javaid et al._ @javaid also notes an increasing need of intelligent sensor systems and networks for the smart factories.
-By using autonomous sensors with higher processing capabilities, the industry will be able to reduce their dependency on human operators and thus reduce problems caused by the human factor, for example.
+By using autonomous sensors with higher processing capabilities, the industry can reduce their dependency on human operators and can thus reduce problems caused by the human factor, for example.
-And with the availability of wireless sensors, monitoring can be done more easily for inaccessible locations such as remote or hazardous areas.
+With the availability of wireless sensors, monitoring can be easier for inaccessible locations such as remote or hazardous areas.
 The maintenance of the increasingly complex systems can also benefit as more precise detection can send alerts sooner for any failing components and